-Most school-site equipment has a metal ID tag or a bar code sticker adhered to its surface.
-All chromebooks have a low jack system and are stored in locked rolling cabinets.
+Most school-site equipment has an ID tag or a bar code sticker adhered to its surface.
+These items are inventoried annually and there is an established accountability system.
+Office and classroom supplies are secured in locked carts or locked rooms.